fut-infrastructure/implementation-guide/pages/_includes/intro.md

 the available resources in the eHealth Infrastructure and how they can be used.

 * In general, business validation rules have not been described.
-* Most value sets and code systems are still under construction.
-These will mature in time.
+* Value sets and code systems should be expected to mature over time.